eureka7mt/mxnet-dsod/README.md

 ## Preparations
 1. Clone this repository.
-2. Download VOC dataset from this [released page](http://host.robots.ox.ac.uk/pascal/VOC).Make .rec file using im2rec.py and put them in floder data if you want to train on VOC.[A tutorial](https://github.com/leocvml/mxnet-im2rec_tutorial)
+2. Download VOC dataset from this [released page](http://host.robots.ox.ac.uk/pascal/VOC).Make .rec file using im2rec.py and put them in folder data if you want to train on VOC.[A tutorial](https://github.com/leocvml/mxnet-im2rec_tutorial)

 ## Train the model